dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example3/README.md

 Studies to be performed
 =======================
-* 1) Ground-state calculation: convergence study of ground-state energy and ionic forces with respect to discretization, and validation against NWChem.
+* 1) Ground-state calculation: convergence study of ground-state energy and ionic forces to reach chemical accuracy with respect to discretization, and validation against NWChem.
 * 2) Ionic relaxation and validation against NWChem.